 To fit a historical period or meet the demands of the story, designers change the look of the streets or add sets.

-For four decades, the London Television Centre was nearby and our streets frequently featured in ITV programmes like, for several series, the title sequence of Ant & Dec’s Saturday Night Takeaway.
+For four decades, the London Television Centre was nearby and our streets frequently featured in ITV programmes.
 They also often appear as backdrops in news reports, adverts, fashion spreads and short films.

 Dealing directly with each other is quick and responsive, avoiding third party delays and misunderstandings; we’re on the ground so available when and where needed, and of course we know our area, neighbours and details of past filming better than anyone.
 LERA is not represented by any location agencies.
 We liaise with one agency, Film Fixer, which also trades as “Lambeth Film Office”, but only over functions such as processing parking and traffic orders currently outsourced to it by our council in the bulk of the area.
 Brad Street isn’t under council control, so we liaise with The Arch Company for filming there.